-Jabbour
+Jerome Jabbour

 On March 22, 2018, we entered into an employment agreement with Mr. Jabbour.
 Under the terms of Mr. Jabbour's employment agreement, Mr. Jabbour received a signing bonus of \$84,000 and a base salary of \$350,000 per year.
 In addition, Mr. Jabbour is eligible to receive an annual bonus, which is targeted at 50% of his base salary but which may be adjusted by our Compensation Committee based on his individual performance and our performance as a whole.
-Mr. Jabbour is also eligible to receive option grants at the discretion of our Compensation Committee.
-Mr. Jabbour received an option grant to purchase 1,000,000 shares on March 22, 2018 and is also eligible to receive additional option grants and equity grants at the discretion of our Compensation Committee.
+Mr. Jabbour is also eligible to receive additional option grants and equity grants at the discretion of our Compensation Committee.
 If we terminate Mr. Jabbour's employment without cause or Mr. Jabbour resigns with good reason (absent a change of control), we are required to pay him severance of up to twelve months of his base salary plus COBRA benefits for twelve months.
 In addition, the vesting of 50% of his outstanding options will be accelerated in full upon such termination and Mr. Jabbour will be provided with an extension through two years after the separation date of the exercise period for his vested stock options.
-If we terminate Mr. Jabbour's employment without cause during the 24-month period immediately following a change of control, we are required to pay him severance of up to 24 months of his base salary and his target annual bonus plus 18 months of COBRA benefits.
+If we terminate Mr. Jabbour's employment without cause during the 24-month period immediately following a change of control or Mr. Jabbour resigns with good reason during the 24-month period immediately following a change of control, we are required to pay him severance of up to 24 months of his base salary and his target annual bonus plus 18 months of COBRA benefits.
 In addition, his outstanding options will be vested in full and Mr. Jabbour will be provided with an extension through two years after the separation date of the exercise period for his vested stock options.
 Mr. Jabbour is also subject to a customary non-disclosure agreement, pursuant to which Mr. Jabbour has agreed to be subject to a non-compete during the term of his employment and for a period of eighteen months following termination of his employment.

-Ferguson
+James Ferguson

-On February 22, 2019, we entered into an employment agreement with Mr. Ferguson which was effective as of February 25, 2019.
+On February 22, 2019, we entered into an employment agreement with Mr. Ferguson.
 Under the terms of Mr. Ferguson's employment agreement, Mr. Ferguson receives a base salary of \$375,000 per year.
 In addition, Mr. Ferguson is eligible to receive an annual bonus, which is targeted at 35% of his base salary but which may be adjusted by our Compensation Committee based on his individual performance and our performance as a whole.
 Mr. Ferguson is also eligible to receive option grants at the discretion of our Compensation Committee.
 If we terminate Mr. Ferguson's employment without cause or Mr. Ferguson resigns with good reason, we are required to pay him severance of up to twelve months of his base salary plus benefits.
 In addition, the vesting of 50% of his outstanding options will be accelerated in full upon such termination.
 Mr. Ferguson is also subject to a customary non-disclosure agreement, pursuant to which Mr. Ferguson has agreed to be subject to a non-compete during the term of his employment and for a period of eighteen months following termination of his employment.

-Matkovits
+Theresa Matkovits